How to plant Eremurus

 — Plant your Eremurus tubers directly outside from mid to late autumn.

-— Choose a sunny spot in a sheltered border with free-draining soil.
+— Choose a sunny spot in a sheltered border with very free-draining soil.

 — Soak the roots in water for 2-3 hours prior to planting.

-— Dig a hole 15-20cm deep for the whole tuber with a peak of light soil, grit, sand or gravel in the centre so that the crown is shallower than the tubers.
+— Dig a wide hole 15-20cm deep to fit the bulb and roots with a peak of light soil, grit, sand or gravel in the centre.
+The crown (the middle part) is positioned on the sharp-draining peak and shallower than the roots.

-— Plant with the crown just below the soil surface with any visible shoots or 'eyes' facing upwards, and the roots angled downwards.
+— Plant with the crown no more than 1cm below the soil surface with any visible shoots or fibrous tuft facing upwards, and the roots angled downwards.

 — Space the plants around 15-20cm apart.